Academic Competition Federation: ACF Regionals

 ACF Regionals is the regular-difficulty (more difficult that ACF Fall) college tournament by which teams may qualify for ACF Nationals.
 In 2020, there were 11 concurrent ACF Regionals tournaments in the United States, 2 in Canada, and one in the United Kingdom.
 ACF Regionals follows the packet-submission model.

 ACF Nationals

 ACF Nationals is the final ACF tournament each season, and it has been run for more than 25 years.
 With the 48 strongest teams in the United States, Canada, and United Kingdom competing together at a single tournament location, the questions at ACF Nationals are more difficult than those at ACF Regionals.
-ACF Nationals does not follow the same packet-submission model as ACF Fall and ACF Regionals.
-Most of the questions are written by the tournament's editors, but teams may submit questions for a discounted entry fee.

 Past ACF Tournaments

 Early Autumn Collegiate Novice

 EACN was an ACF-sponsored collegiate novice tournament written and competed on from 2010 to 2013.
-With stricter eligibility requirements than ACF Fall, EACN was intended to be an introduction to collegiate quiz bowl for players entirely new with quiz bowl.
+With stricter eligibility requirements than ACF Fall, EACN was intended to be an introduction to collegiate quiz bowl for people who had not played previously.